 The policeman sitting behind the desk in the St Julien police station looks too young to have graduated high school.
 His senior co-workers, clustered in a semi-circle behind him to oversee his report-writing, seem to think the same: good-humouredly teasing him about his pretty eyes and winking to me as they explain that he’s single.…

+“You are not drunk!”
+It’s two in the morning and I’m shouting at a mountain – I’m definitely drunk.
 A weekend trip that replaced Tokyo’s highrise buildings with grand mountains was a much-needed breath of fresh air.
 I was in Japan to encourage my identity as a writer and add some fresh work to my…

+My housemates buy overpriced drinks and sit down at the window seats inside the Starbucks across from us, camera phones at the ready.
 I nervously wait with two Swedish guys I met last week outside the west gate of Ikebukuro station.
 It’s already dark and the humidity is off the charts.
 Japan is sweltering in…

 Buenaventura Bravo’s main job during the Spanish Civil War was getting his goats out of the village and into the mountains.
 This was no top-secret mission, entrusted upon young ’Ventura by the besieged Republican government in Madrid, just something that had to be done; this was the day-to-day life that continued to unfold regardless of…